-As always, the talking heads just keep talking and seem to always miss the central point.
-The QE policies of America, Japan, and Europe bought government debt thinking that they would be buying in the bonds from domestic holders and therefore the liquid money supply would increase and stimulate the economy.
-There were two fatal mistakes with the entire QE process: 1) it was assumed the banks held the bonds and thus if they had cash, they would lend it out; and 2) while the Fed only bought federal government debt, the Bank of Japan (BOJ) bought the bulk of government bonds while the European Central Bank (ECB) bought federal debt of all member states.
-The ECB stumbled into a major crisis of simply placing the member states on life support.
-The worst credit worthy member states saw their interest rates drop below the USA all because of the ECB bids.
+As always, the talking head just keep talking and seem to always somehow miss the central point.
+The QE policies of America, Japan or Europe bought government debt in the through that they would be buying in the bonds from domestic holders and therefore the liquid money supply would increase thereby stimulating the economy.
+There were TWO FATAL mistakes with the entire QE process.
+(1) it was assumed the banks held the bonds and thus if they had cash, they would lend it out; and (2) while the Fed only bought federal government debt, the Bank of Japan (BOJ) bought the bulk of government bonds, while the European Central Bank (ECB) bought federal debt of all member states.
+The ECB stumbled into a major crisis of simply placing the member states on life-support.
+The worst credit worth member states saw their interest rates drop below the USA all because of the ECB bids.
 The Federal Reserve's mistake was the assumption that the bonds were held by Americans.
-Foreigners sold their long-term maturity issues and swapped to five years or less.
+Foreigners sold their long-term maturity issues and swamp to 5 years or less.
 The money never entered the US economy.

-Back in 2008, I was asked by a member of the House Banking Committee about the entire mechanism of QE.
+Back in 2008, I was being asked by a member of the House Banking Committee about the entire mechanism of QE.
 I explained that buying government debt did not stimulate the local economy for much of the debt was held externally and was in fact the reserve currency of the world.
 I further explained that the original design of the Federal Reserve was to "stimulate" the economy by purchasing corporate paper in times of a contraction when banks were unwilling to lend.

-Eventually, the Fed came to its senses and at the FOMC meeting.
-They finally sought to provide additional policy stimulus by expanding the holdings including large-scale purchases of fixed-rate, mortgage-backed securities (MBS) guaranteed by Fannie Mae, Freddie Mac, and Ginnie Mae.
+Eventually, the Fed came to its senses and at the FOMC meeting, they finally sought to provide additional policy stimulus by expanding the holdings including large-scale purchases of fixed-rate, mortgage-backed securities (MBS) guaranteed by Fannie Mae, Freddie Mac, and Ginnie Mae.
 The purchases were intended to lower longer-term interest rates and contribute to an overall easing of financial conditions.
-The trading desk at the Federal Reserve Bank of New York began to buy the MBS from its counterparties for open market operators who were primary dealers.
+The Trading Desk at the Federal Reserve Bank of New York began to buy the MBS from its counterparties for open market operations who were primary dealers.
 The MBS purchase program was announced in November 2008 and the FOMC expanded the size of the program in early 2009.
 In total, \$1.25 trillion in MBS paper was purchased between January 2009 and March 2010.

-Buying the MBS was domestic focused and managed to repair where the damage had been intensified - real estate.
-The stock market bottomed on March 2, 2009, confirming that this change in policy would be successful.
+Buying the MBS was (1) domestic focuses, and (2) it managed to actually repair where the damage had been intensified - real estate.
+The stock market bottomed on March $2^{nd}$ , 2009 confirming that this change in policy would be successful.

 Now, why is Europe still in the midst of a banking crisis and the ECB is the only central bank that can actually go bankrupt?
-Besides the fact that each member state retained its central bank, the ECB exists only as long as the euro exists.
-It represents the European project to federalize Europe in an attempt to create the United States of Europe.
-However, they refused to integrate credit and debt.
+Besides the fact that each member state retained its central bank, the ECB exists only as long as the Euro exists.
+It represents the European Project to federalize Europe creating the United States of Europe but they refused to integrate credit and debt.

-The ECB never bought in the mortgage backed debt that was the problem on the member banks' books.
+The ECB never bought in the mortgaged backed debt that was the problem on the member banks' books.
 Its stimulus was restricted to government debt.
-The Fed began buying the MBS in 2009, and it took the ECB until March 10, 2016, to announce it would add a corporate sector purchase program (CSPP) to the asset purchase program (APP) known as Quantitative Easing.
+The Fed began buying the MBS in 2009, it took the ECB until March 10th, 2016 to announce it would add a corporate sector purchase program (CSPP) to the asset purchase program (APP) known as Quantitative Easing.
 Therefore, it took the ECB 8.6 years before it would consider buying anything other than government debt.